2009 Saipan shootings: Perpetrator

-The gunman was identified as 42-year-old Li Zhongren, who was employed at the Kannat Tabla shooting range as a contract worker.
-He was also living at the shooting range at the time of the shootings.
-It had been reported that he left a suicide note behind detailing his motive as a "business deal gone bad".
+The gunman was identified as 42-year-old Li Zhongren (李中仁), whose name was also rendered as Lee Zhong Ren.
+Li, a Chinese national of Korean descent, was previously a garment worker in As Lito for Rifu Corp. and Kyung Seung Co.
+Ltd. In 2008, he became a marketing representative for Rifu and was transferred to Kannat Tabla Shooting Range.
+The same year, Li filed a labor case against the shooting range's owner, Augustin C. Deleon Guerrero, over unpaid wages, which was decided in favor of Deleon Guerrero in May 2009.
+Shortly after, Deleon Guerrero died and in early 2009, the shooting range closed down.
+Since then, Li had been living at the shooting range as the site's caretaker.
+He was known to have voiced discontent over his failed attempts at opening another shooting range.
+An acquaintance stated that Li was "troubled with his labor status", but otherwise maintained a regular social life.
+The van he traveled in during the shootings was still registered to his deceased employer.
+The rifles used in the shootings are believed to have been taken from the shooting range.

+It had been reported that he left a written note, variously described as a suicide note or last will, which stated "Negotiations for business have failed".
 Police officials believed that the shootings, reported as premeditated, were sparked by a frustration over financial issues.

+While Li's identity was confirmed the day of the shooting, Saipan authorities initially only described the shooter as "a contract worker in his 30s or 40s from Asia".
+The Pacific News Center reported Li's name and identity the same day.
+Following initial difficulties, Li's family were notified by Saipan police through the Consulate-General of China, Los Angeles, whereupon it was agreed to have Li's remains returned to Heilongjiang.

+Investigation

+The FBI and ATF took charge in determining the motive.
+South Korean government officials had already discounted terrorism as a factor.

 Reactions

 The Governor of the Northern Mariana Islands Benigno Fitial said of the shooting, "My heart and prayers go out to the families and friends of the victims in today's shooting and most especially to those that were fatally wounded.
 The commonwealth has never experienced a tragic situation like this, and we are saddened by the appalling action of a single individual that has caused so much harm to our peaceful island community."
 Saipan Congressman Gregorio Sablan also commented, "The security we take for granted in our island homes has been broken by this senseless act of violence."
 Lieutenant Governor of the Northern Mariana Islands, Eloy Inos, told reporters, "This is an unfortunate but isolated incident.
 It happened for reasons unbeknownst to us, but we can handle this type of situation."
 Following the announcement that South Korean tourists were among the injured, this led to fears that tourism rates would drop at Saipan.
-Schools across the island were shut down for the day for safety reasons.
+Schools across the island were shut down for the day out of safety concerns.